 As for overcast days – solar batteries are an excellent solution to store excess energy for use when the sky is grey.
 So include this in your installation to ensure a steady supply of hot water throughout the year.

-For more information or if you would like to book a free consultation, speak to the team at Nupower today!
+For more information on our solar solutions, or to book a free consultation, speak to the team at Nupower today!